Please click on the relevant section below to expand the guidance.

 - Police Registration Certificate (if your visa/BRP/Home Office letter has 'pol(ice) registration' on it- make sure it is updated with your current address/marital status) - if you are not sure if you are required to register, then please double check on the link below, as failure to register with the police when you are required to do so may result in a caution or financial penalty. for more information please visit our Police registration section.
-Scanned copy needs to be uploaded and we advise that you bring the document with you when you attend the appointment at a UKVCAS centre.
+A scanned copy needs to be uploaded and we advise that you bring the document with you when you attend the appointment at a UKVCAS centre.

-** If you are using a parent or legal guardian's bank statement as evidence of your finances, you will need to provide documentary evidence of their relationship to you (usually a Birth Certificate or a legal document confirmation guardianship) and that they agree for you to use the funds for your studies (usually a Letter of Consent).
-Moreover, the definition is 'Legal Guardian' may be different in different countries but for your Tier 4 visa application, a 'legal guardian' is someone who has either legally adopted you (in which case you must present an 'Adoption Certificate') or someone who has been given legal custody of you by the Court (in which case you must present a court document/order as confirmation of this).
+** If you are using a parent or legal guardian's bank statement as evidence of your finances, you will need to provide documentary evidence of their relationship to you (usually a Birth Certificate or a legal document confirming guardianship) and that they agree for you to use the funds for your studies (usually a Letter of Consent).
+Moreover, the definition of 'Legal Guardian' may be different in different countries but for your Tier 4 visa application, a 'legal guardian' is someone who has either legally adopted you (in which case you must present an 'Adoption Certificate') or someone who has been given legal custody of you by the Court (in which case you must present a court document/order as confirmation of this).

-*** Please note that in most cases, sponsorship by family or relatives are not considered as 'official financial sponsorship'.
+*** Please note that in most cases, sponsorship by family or relatives is not considered as 'official financial sponsorship'.
 If the official sponsor is an international company, the best way to evidence this is to provide print-outs from a website, or a letter including a web-link, which shows contact details for offices in more than one country.

 - Your academic qualification (if specified in the 'Evidence used to obtain offer' section of your CAS): Low risk nationals and those with a CAS assigned under the 'Tier 4 Pilot Scheme' are not required to submit this.
 Continuing students are not usually required to submit this either.

 If you will use a degree certificate as evidence, it must contain 1) your name; 2) the title of the award; 3) the date of the award; and 4) the name of the awarding institution.
-If you will your academic transcript as evidence, it must contain 1) your name; 2) name of the academic institution; 3) the course title; and 4) the confirmation of the award.
-If you have an IB (online award) or have taken A level in the current academic year (where official certificates are not released until November), it is acceptable to submit the online print-out as long as it is certified by the issuing school/body, or, accompanied by a letter from your school confirming the same results.
+If you will use your academic transcript as evidence, it must contain 1) your name; 2) the name of the awarding institution; 3) the course title; and 4) the confirmation of the award.
+If you have an IB (online award) or have taken A levels in the current academic year (where official certificates are not released until November), it is acceptable to submit the online print-out as long as it is certified by the issuing school/body, or, accompanied by a letter from your school confirming the same results.
 If the qualification specified in your CAS is NOT the qualification for which your current visa is granted, you must submit written confirmation that you have successfully completed your current course as evidence of 'academic progression'.

-You may submit original, or photocopies of documents in support of your visa application but they must meet the format requirement as detailed above.
+You may submit original, or photocopies of, documents in support of your visa application but they must meet the format requirement as detailed above.